William H. Lawrence Professor; Professor of Finance, The Wharton School

 Read full faculty bio on Wharton website

-Drawing on key faculty and content from Wharton’s top-ranked MBA program, this program introduces you to the fundamentals every successful manager needs in marketing, finance, strategy, negotiations, and leadership.
+Drawing on key faculty and content from Wharton’s top-ranked MBA program, this program introduces you to the critical business concepts every successful manager needs to understand in marketing, finance, strategy, negotiations, and leadership.

 Learn how to evaluate the financial implications of strategic business decisions through financial modeling.
 Become more effective at communicating the consequences of financial decisions to your organization’s key stakeholders.

 Transitioning from functional, unit, or regional management to general management requires new knowledge in areas such as finance, marketing, leadership, and strategy.
 This program prepares you for the complexities of organizational dynamics, cross-border communication, and global leadership.